IBEX-TUDelft/econagents/docs/source/Customizing_Roles.rst

 Phase-Specific Customization Points
 -----------------------------------

-When you decide to customize the agent's behavior for specific phases, you can change up to four components:
+When you customize role behavior for specific phases, you can change up to four components:

 1. **System Prompt** – a role-defining, scenario-framing prompt.
 2. **User Prompt** – instructions or context for the specific phase.